Heating and cooling in self-consistent many-body simulations: Results

 \section{Results}

 We showcase results for the temperature extrapolation technique applied to a range of typical self-consistent finite-temperature methods.
 Sec.~\ref{subsec:extrapol} investigates the accuracy and convergence properties of the extrapolation technique.
 Sec.~\ref{subsec:convergence} examines the convergence acceleration resulting from an enhanced starting point provided by the extrapolation technique.
 This study is conducted specifically within the context of single-site DMFT and cluster DMFT calculations for the Hubbard model, as well as the self-consistent GW approximation for nickel oxide (NiO) real material calculations.
+Sec.~\ref{subsec:comparison} presents a comparison between the method introduced in this paper and other methods for generating starting points.
 Sec.~\ref{subsec:HeatCool} demonstrates the occurrence of hysteresis during heating and cooling processes at a first-order phase transition, utilizing the extrapolation technique.